Phone-GWP-group

 Why is manufacturing productivity important?

-Put simply, any improvements made to levels of productivity (which may be realised through gains in efficiency) can have a direct impact on your competitiveness and profitability as a business.
+Put simply, any improvements in productivity (which may be realised through efficiency gains) can have a direct impact on your business’s competitiveness and profitability.

-This applies regardless of the size of your business, the markets you target with your products, the raw materials you utilise, your customer profiles, your geographical location and how well established your brand / business is.
+This applies regardless of the size of your business, the markets you target with your products, the raw materials you utilise, your customer profiles, your geographical location, and how well established your brand or business is.

 improve manufacturing efficiency